Something to Write Home About: Composition and lyrics

 Something to Write Home About is an emo and pop-punk album that takes influence from 1960s pop and 1980s new wave.
 Ian Cohen of Stereogum described the album in the context of the band's contemporaries: "Braid and the Promise Ring were too quirky, Saves The Day hadn’t quite shed their hardcore origins, and Texas Is The Reason and Mineral were too artsy and esoteric".
 He added that Something to Write Home About "occup[ied] that perfect nexus between punk, emo, indie rock, and pure power-pop".
 When making the album, the band tried to consciously expand their sound from the harder edge of Four Minute Mile.
 Pryor cites Wilco's Summerteeth (1999), Jimmy Eat World's Clarity (1999) and the Foo Fighters' The Colour and the Shape as primary influences in writing new material.
 While the group had toyed with keyboards on Four Minute Mile, they incorporated more of it with the inclusion of Dewees into the band.
 According to Pryor, they had been listening to Weezer a lot and wanted more synthesizer parts, with Dewees being "such a talented piano player, he just sort of upped the ante."
 Dewees' keyboard parts recalled the work of Duran Duran, which PopMatters music critic Dave Meehan said "provide a melodic counterpoint to [...]
 Suptic's thrashing and give the whole album a party-like-its-1983 feel".
+The album incorporates quiet-loud dynamics and sing-along choruses.
+The tracks have been described as "energetic bursts of emotional angst."